newrelic/helm-charts/charts/nr-ebpf-agent/README.md

 1. Download and modify the default configuration file [values.yaml](https://github.com/newrelic/helm-charts/blob/master/charts/nr-ebpf-agent/values.yaml#L1-L4).
 At minimum, you will need populate the `licenseKey` field with a valid New Relic Ingest key and the `deploymentName` field with the name of the cluster to monitor.

+*From agent version X.Y.Z onwards, please use the latest [values.yaml](https://github.com/newrelic/helm-charts/blob/master/charts/nr-ebpf-agent/values.yaml) provided with each Helm release.
+This ensures compatibility with new features and configuration options.*

 Example:
 ```
 licenseKey: "EXAMPLEINGESTLICENSEKEY345878592NRALL"